Allouez Group of Friends Finds Joy!

 In 2006, the group wanted to share their happiness with others—the Goddesses self-published a book to help individuals discover joy in everyday living.
 It Makes Me Happy walks participants through a simple process that helps people recognize ways to infuse everyday moments with meaning, resulting in increased levels of happiness.
 This technique teaches participants to look for small things in life and learn to express appreciation, love, and gratitude for them along the way.

-Fast-forward to 2018, a recent research study on loneliness indicates that almost half of Americans experience themselves as lonely.
+A recent research study on loneliness indicates that almost half of Americans experience themselves as lonely.
 A nationwide survey by the health insurer Cigna finds that loneliness is widespread in America, with nearly 50 percent of respondents reporting that they feel alone or left out always or sometimes.
 The Goddesses, after surviving breakups, makeups, health crises, feathering nests and empty nests recognized it was time to resurrect It Makes Me Happy.
 They want to give back to the community by sharing their formula for happiness.
 The group meets in what’s called a “Circle of Friends,” which promises a safe space offering love and acceptance where healing begins and empowerment takes root and grows.
 The girls want their neighbors near and far to find special moments each day to smile and say, – “It Makes Me Happy!”